Transit Mobility Program

 Phone: (713) 613-9205

-Todd Hansen is an Assistant Research Scientist for the Transit Mobility Program at TTI with more than six years of transportation experience, including significant contributions to other TCRP projects.
-His work focuses on best practices for public transportation agencies, accessibility for persons with disabilities to fixed-route transit, innovative practices for coordination between public transit and transportation network companies, and analysis of transit agency operational and financial data.
+Todd Hansen is an Assistant Research Scientist for the Transit Mobility Program at TTI with eight years of transportation experience, including significant contributions to other TCRP projects.
+His work focuses on best practices for public transportation agencies, accessibility for persons with disabilities to fixed-route transit, innovative practices in on-demand transportation, public transit and TNC partnerships, accessibility to fixed-route transit, and analysis of transit agency operational and financial data.
+Mr. Hansen is interested in transformational technologies in transportation and how public transit can utilize service concepts that are offered in areas of shared mobility, mobile technology platforms, and on-demand scheduling to strengthen the level of service provided to passengers.
+He is the paper review coordinator and a member of the TRB Committee on Accessible Transportation and Mobility (AME50), leading decisions on conference programming and assisting with research priorities for the committee.
+He is also a member of the TRB Committee on Transit Data (AP090).
 He earned his Master’s of Urban Planning from Texas A&M University in 2013 and is certified by the American Institute of Certified Planners (AICP).

+Mr. Hansen led the development of the Two-Variable Cost Allocation Calculator for National RTAP, which enables transit agencies to allocate operational costs across their routes and services by vehicle hours and miles data.
+Mr. Hansen is currently leading technical assistance work for a large Area Agency on Aging to determine the optimal rate structure framework and allocation cost model for their upcoming mobility management project with on-demand service.
 Mr. Hansen is one of the authors who contributed to the report Sources of Funding Transit in Texas, and to transit strategies and urban planning strategies for the Mobility Investment Priorities project funded by the 82nd Texas Legislature through Rider 42.
 Mr. Hansen also assisted with the Bus Stop Beacon Project at METRO in which focus groups tested the ability of Bluetooth beacons and smartphone apps to guide persons with visual disabilities to bus and rail stops in a fixed-route transit system.
 His other research experience includes TNC impacts on reducing alcohol-impaired driving and blind and visually impaired persons’ perceptions of TNCs.
+He is also currently leading TCRP Synthesis J-07/Topic SD-06 on bus stop and pedestrian infrastructure improvement programs, which includes research on accessibility and equity aspects in transit agency programs.

-Mr. Hansen annually leads the PTN-128 data review on behalf of TxDOT PTN for all small urban and rural transit agencies in Texas.
+Mr. Hansen annually leads the PTN-128 data review on behalf of TxDOT Public Transportation Division (PTN) for all small urban and rural transit agencies in Texas.
 PTN-128 provides a centralized repository for TxDOT PTN to collect financial and operating data from state-funded urban and rural transit districts, large urban transit agencies, and specialized transit agencies.
-The annual review of PTN-128 data looks at changes in performance measures from year to year to ensure data accuracy for input into the state funding formula.
+The annual review of PTN-128 data looks at changes in performance measures from year to year to ensure data accuracy for input into the state funding formula and facilitating subsequent rural data reporting to the National Transit Database.
 Mr. Hansen also led and managed a web-site rebuild of the PTN-128 system and training workshops for transit agencies to understand the web system and data entry requirements.
 Mr. Hansen has led technical assistance with the Transit Management certificate program at Texas A&M University by exploring ways to expand certificate reach and grow experience for working in the transit industry.
 He created an internship program in conjunction with certificate to place graduate students at transit agency internship positions around the State of Texas.

 Mr. Hansen conducts research involving public and private service providers about their operations and experience in transportation, and technical assistance for transit agencies through operational capacity reviews of service performance and benchmarking data against measures from peer agencies.
 He has worked with transit agencies to create sensible fleet replacement plans based on trends in vehicle usage, maintenance practices, state of good repair, and funding needs.
 Mr. Hansen also assisted the Transit Mobility team when creating the Making Dollars and Sense of Transit Finance and the Managing Operating Costs for Rural and Small Urban Transit Systems workshops for the TxDOT Public Transportation Division (PTN).
 The workshops focused on MAP-21 rulemaking, state-of-good-repair concepts, best practices in asset inventory, fleet replacement plans, vehicle life projection, and preventative maintenance.